-Is it dangerous for carriers to have diagnostic X-rays, given their possible increased sensitivity to radiation compared to the general public?
+Is it dangerous for ATM mutation carriers to have diagnostic x-rays, given their possible increased sensitivity to radiation compared to the general public?

-Suppose I learn I am an A-T carrier.
+Suppose I learn I am an ATM mutation carrier.
 Will mammography increase my chances of getting breast cancer?

-There is not yet definitive evidence that A-T carriers of any age have increased sensitivity to x-rays from mammograms or other diagnostic tests.
+There is not yet definitive evidence that ATM mutation carriers of any age have increased sensitivity to x-rays from mammograms or other diagnostic tests.

 Clinical breast examination and breast ultrasound are approaches to screening that avoid radiation exposure.
-When exposure to radiation is required, doctors who treat A-T carriers should use the most modern equipment and technology available, in order to minimize radiation exposure.
+When exposure to radiation is required, doctors who treat ATM mutation carriers should use the most modern equipment and technology available, in order to minimize radiation exposure.

 What about environmental sources of radiation, such as cellular phones?
-Should A-T carriers avoid these exposures?
+Should ATM mutation carriers avoid these exposures?